 Edmund Fernandez graduated from Emory University majoring in Psychology.
 After graduation, he worked as a lab coordinator in the Spatial and Numerical Cognition Lab at Emory’s Psychology Department.
-Currently, he is a second year Ph.D. student in the Learning Sciences specialization.
+Currently, he is a third year Ph.D. student in the Learning Sciences specialization.
 He is interested in children’s mathematics understandings and mathematics disabilities (e.g., developmental dyscalculia).
 He currently works on Nancy Jordan’s Fractions Project, which focuses on students’ understandings of fractions is on a dissertation writing fellowship this upcoming year year.

 Amanda Hughey is a second year student in the Ph.D. in Economic Education program.
 She is passionate about increasing economic literacy by improving economic education in the elementary grades.
 Her current research interests concern how prior knowledge impacts students’ understanding of economic threshold concepts.

 Amanda values being a part of her community; she looks forward to being an officer in the EGA this year and to being more engaged in education community here at UD.

 Krista Jensen graduated from Washington College with a B.A. in Psychology.
 Upon graduation she entered the School Psychology M.A./Ed.
 S. program at UD, switching into the Ph.
 D. program after the second year.
 Currently, she is a 5th year Ph.
 D. student in the School Psychology specialization.
 She is interested in high school students’ perceptions of parent engagement.
 Krista is looking forward to serving as the EGA Secretary for the 2014-2015 school year!